episerver/EPiServer.Labs.Find.Toolbox/README.md

 * Does not rely on an synonym index to be up to date
 * No unwanted built-in synonyms

-This is solved by downloading and caching the synonym list, and when the query comes in we expand the matching synonyms on the query, on the client side.
+This is solved by retrieving and caching the synonym list, and when the query comes in we expand the matching synonyms on the query, on the client side.

 Searching for 'episerver find' where find is a synonym for 'search & navigation"